f-huel/Bit-Maffia/Documentation/plan_of_action.md

 - Home Page has info about Bit FCM
 - Event Page shows upcoming events
 - Ideas Page will be a form where other students can give ideas
-- Contact Page is for contact with the team (Bit-Maffia)
+- Contact Page is for contact with the team (Bit-Mafia)
 - Team Page is the showcase of the team (current team?)

 ## Database